getify/You-Dont-Know-JS/scope-closures/ch8.md

 }
 ```

-Even though `export` appears before the `function` keyword here, this form is a `function` declaration that also happens to be exported.
+Even though `export` appears before the `function` keyword here, this form is still a `function` declaration that also happens to be exported.
 That is, the `getName` identifier is *function hoisted* (see Chapter 5), so it's available throughout the whole scope of the module.

 Another allowed variation: